frendsick/torth/docs/getting_started.md

 ## Check examples

 The [examples](../examples/) folder contains some example programs that show how the language can be used.
 For example, there are [FizzBuzz](../examples/fizzbuzz.torth) and [Fibonacci number sequence](../examples/fibonacci.torth) as well as implementations of some [Project Euler problems](../examples/euler/).
-The [torth.torth](./../torth.torth) compiler itself is also written in Torth so it could also be used as an example.
+The [torth.torth](./../torth.torth) compiler itself is also written in Torth, so it could also be used as an example.

 ## Read documentation